Exclusive-CV/OPVD/README.md

-# OPVD: Optimizable Prompt Learning for Code Vulnerability Detection
+# VulPrompt: Fine-Tuning Pre-trained Model with Optimizable Prompt Learning for Enhanced Code Vulnerability Detection
 Hi there, welcome to this page!

 The page contains the code  used in the paper (OPVD: Optimizable Prompt Learning for Code Vulnerability Detection).